ErikFerragut/flask-tutorial/readme.md

 * Running it from your home
 * Migrating to AWS
 * Making your code modular
+* User logging module to add logging of interactions
+* Use flask-classy to turn everything into classes?
+* Use frozen-flask to create static pages for a non-form site
+* Use flask-user (built on flask-login) to manage user info & sessions

 Chapter 9 is a larger reference example in some detail